 Week 39 Pregnancy: A Look Inside

 With just days or weeks left until baby arrives, your little one looks just like she will when you meet her!
 In the 37 weeks since conception, she has grown to about 7 1/4 pounds.
 She is around 14 1/2 inches long from crown to rump, and probably close to 20 inches in total length (1).
+(These numbers are just an average.
+As you get closer to the end of your pregnancy, baby’s size varies more than in the beginning.
+Your little one likely weighs somewhere between 7 and 8 pounds and is between 19 and 21 inches long.)
 What else is going on with baby?

 - She continues to gain fat.